digiltd/oh-rtd-test/digitalSTROM-Binding.md

     # Refresh interval (defaults to 1000 ms)
     digitalstrom:refreshinterval=1000

-    # Hostname / IP address and port of the digitalSTROM server (dSS)
+    # Hostname and port of the digitalSTROM server (dSS)
     digitalstrom:uri=https://dss.local:8080

     # Connect timeout (defaults to 4000 ms)